rahuldkjain/blog/content/blog/cred/1-year-at-CRED.md

+---
+title: "One Year at CRED"
+date: 2022-08-23 20:20:13
+category: "experience"
+description: "Last one year at CRED has been super amazing.
+Worked and enjoyed a lot."
+draft: false
+---

 ![23-aug-21-tweet](../../assets/one-year-at-cred/tweet.png)
-I tweeted this exactly one year ago.
+I tweeted this exactly an year ago.
 So yeah today marks my one year journey at CRED.
 After so many parties, releases, & an offsite, I can say it’s been an amazing journey in terms of personal and technical growth.

 ### Highlights